 Teddy Guinea Pig

-They can be easily distinguished due to its unique type of inverted nose which is also known as “RomanNose”.
-Just like most breeds they are also very polite and friendly!
+They can be easily distinguished due to their unique type of inverted nose which is also known as “RomanNose”.
+Just like most breeds, they are also very polite and friendly!

 Skinny Guinea Pig